 Service members in the ranks of E1-E5 with no dependents are required to reside in the Freddie Stowers Single Soldiers Complex.
 Requests for an exception to the policy may be submitted by the soldier through their complete chain of command to the AHO for recommendation to the garrison commander.

 E1s-E4s are assigned a separate bedroom with a shared kitchenette and full bath.
 Soldiers are responsible for maintaining their private room and the common areas.
 Soldiers must be respectful and considerate of others.
 E5s are assigned the entire suite, converting one bedroom into additional living space.

 Single soldiers E6 and above are authorized to reside off post.
 Apartments, townhomes and houses are available for rent.
 In some cases, soldiers may decide to purchase.

-Most off-post rental housing are unfurnished; however, through the HSO, we may assist you with locating a furnished place, if necessary.
+Most off-post rental housing are unfurnished; however, through the Housing Service Office, assistance can be provided with locating a furnished place, if necessary.

 Exceptional Family Member Housing

 There are a limited number of handicap-accessible homes on the Installation with FJFH.
 Families with special-needs members should contact the FJFH office at 803-738-8275 as soon as possible to discuss housing needs.
 Every attempt will be made to accommodate the special needs family member based on the recommendation of their physician.

 A list of special-needs families is provided to FJFH maintenance for emergency assistance as needed.

 Welcome to the Fort Jackson U.S. Army Garrison housing office.

 The Columbia Metro area has a lot of suitable, affordable housing to meet the demands of the personnel relocating to this area.
 Many new upscale apartments, condos and townhomes are under construction throughout the area.
 Many of these apartment communities are located within a 15-minute drive to the installation.